philosophydan/philosophydan.github.io/PeRFECt2.md

 ## Tentative Schedule (as of 9/26/16)
 **Friday, November 11th**
-3 PM - 5 PM, Susanna Schellenberg, “Grounding Perceptual Knowledge in Perceptual Capacities” 5 PM - 6 PM, Department Reception
+3 PM - 5 PM, Susanna Schellenberg, _Grounding Perceptual Knowledge in Perceptual Capacities_
+5 PM - 6 PM, Department Reception
 6 PM, Dinner for Participants, Location TBA

 **Saturday, November 12th**
 9:30 AM - 10:30 AM, Breakfast and Lively Discussion, All are welcome
-10:30 AM - 12 PM, Julia Driver, Title TBA
+10:30 AM - 12 PM, Julia Driver, _The "Consequentialism" in "Epistemic Consequentialism"_
 12 PM - 2 PM, Lunch, All are welcome
-2 PM - 3:30 PM, Miriam Schoenfield, “Permissivism and the Value of Rationality”
+2 PM - 3:30 PM, Miriam Schoenfield, _Permissivism and the Value of Rationality_
 3:30 PM - 4 PM, Snack, All are welcome
-4 PM - 5:30 PM, Ram Neta, "The Basing Relation"
+4 PM - 5:30 PM, Ram Neta, _The Basing Relation_
 6 PM, Dinner for Participants, Location TBA

 ## Commentators-at-Large